aiven/terraform-provider-aiven/docs/resources/mysql.md

 - `innodb_flush_neighbors` (Number) Specifies whether flushing a page from the InnoDB buffer pool also flushes other dirty pages in the same extent (default is 1): 0 - dirty pages in the same extent are not flushed,  1 - flush contiguous dirty pages in the same extent,  2 - flush dirty pages in the same extent.
 - `innodb_ft_min_token_size` (Number) Minimum length of words that are stored in an InnoDB FULLTEXT index.
 Changing this parameter will lead to a restart of the MySQL service.
 - `innodb_ft_server_stopword_table` (String) This option is used to specify your own InnoDB FULLTEXT index stopword list for all InnoDB tables.
 - `innodb_lock_wait_timeout` (Number) The length of time in seconds an InnoDB transaction waits for a row lock before giving up.
+Default is 120.
 - `innodb_log_buffer_size` (Number) The size in bytes of the buffer that InnoDB uses to write to the log files on disk.
 - `innodb_online_alter_log_max_size` (Number) The upper limit in bytes on the size of the temporary log files used during online DDL operations for InnoDB tables.
 - `innodb_print_all_deadlocks` (Boolean) When enabled, information about all deadlocks in InnoDB user transactions is recorded in the error log.
 Disabled by default.